jtkovacs/jtkovacs.github.io/REFS/databases.md

 Indexes are created to accelerate queries at the expense of write speed `(INSERT, UPDATE, DELETE),` so they are more common in [reporting databases versus transactional databases](information-systems.html#what-are-mis?) and they may be erased then restored when loading a very large dataset into the database.
 The PK is indexed by default, and commonly searched fields may be indexed as well; many DBMS offer a **query optimizer** that identifies statistically when indexing would be beneficial.
 Often indexing a PK/FK pair will improve JOIN performance (and JOINs are very costly).

+Per Sheldon (2014), indexing doesn't improve performance for _all_ queries.
+More complex queries that involve grouping and sorting can suffer from a clustered index (although some forms of non-clustered indexes might help).

 ##### Types of indexes

 **Clustered indexes** determine the physical storage order of the table ... [sort of](http://blog.waynesheffield.com/wayne/archive/2012/10/does-a-clustered-index-really-physically-store-the-rows-in-key-order/) ... so there can be only one clustered index per table.
 A table with a clustered index is called a **clustered table;** a table without a clustered index is called a **heap,** and the order of its contents will be determined by data entry and DBMS-initiated changes for efficiency's sake.